Ethnomusicology, Musicology, Improvisation

 “Improvisation and the Audibility of Difference: Safa, Canadian Multiculturalism, and the Politics of Recognition.”
 In Negotiated Moments: Improvisation, Sound and Subjectivity.
 Co-edited by Gillian Siddall and Ellen Waterman.
-Duke University Press, 2016 (in press).
+Duke University Press, 2016.

 “The Ecology of Musical Performance: Towards a Robust Methodology.”
 With Alice Boyle.
 In Current Directions in Ecomusicology: Music, Nature, Environment.
 Co-Edited by Aaron Allen and Kevin Dawe.
 Routledge, 2015: 25-39.